biotop/biotop-website-hugo/content/about.md

 Moreover, the principle of open science demands that we actively engage in problems of **scientific publishing** and the **development of open source laboratory hardware platforms**.

 ## Where?
-We aim at acting both **internationally, as well as regionally**.
-On a local level, we plan to establish a site in **Villach**, which shall serve as central hub for our activities.
+We aim to act both **internationally, as well as regionally**.
+On a local level, we plan to establish a site in **Villach**, Austria, which shall serve as central hub for our activities.

 ----------